- Urban revitalisation through community engagement

 Blair French, Artspace Sydney, and Curator Scape 2013

-We empower artists to be courageous as agents of change, and work with commercial and property partners to create programmes that transform the way we treat urban spaces as living spaces.
+We empower artists to be courageous as agents of change.
+We create programmes that transform the way we treat urban spaces as living spaces.

-LETTING SPACE also asks the public to become engaged in art as participants.
-Through creative provocations, we treat art as part of the social fabric, providing impetus for change in our cities and communities.
-We look to engage a wider public in the vitality and relevance of installation and performance-based contemporary art practice outside an institutional gallery framework.
+LETTING SPACE asks the public to become engaged in art as participants.
+Through creative provocations and partnerships, we treat art as part of the social fabric, providing impetus for change in our cities and communities.
+We engage the public in the vitality of installation and performance-based art practice outside the gallery.

-We commission leading contemporary New Zealand artists to work in commercial and public spaces, and also provide advisory and curatorial services for organisations looking to programme temporary public art events.
+We commission leading contemporary New Zealand artists, and also provide advisory and curatorial services for urban revitalisation and public art programmes.